Verville Air Coach

 The Verville Air Coach was a four-passenger, high-wing monoplane designed in 1927 by Alfred V. Verville and produced by his company, Verville Aircraft Company.
 It was a comfortable, good-looking cabin monoplane which sold for $10,500.
 The plane made its debut at the Detroit Air Show in 1929.

-Sources vary, but only 10-16 were built before Verville declared bankruptcy in 1931 at the beginning of the great depression.
+Sources disagree on the number manufactured, but only 10 to 16 were built before Verville declared bankruptcy in 1931 during the Great Depression.